dsindex/ntagger/README.md

   --------------------------------------------------------------------------

-  this is due to the test.txt data has longer sequences than the 'n_ctx' size. therefore, the evaluation results using 'seqeval' is not the final F1 score. we recommend to use 'conlleval.pl' script for NER results.
+  this is due to the test.txt data has longer sequences than the 'n_ctx' size. therefore, the evaluation results using 'seqeval' are not the final F1 score. we recommend to use 'conlleval.pl' script for NER results.
 ```